-For maximum capacity, generally, a selection at or near the top of the CFM range for that nominal capacity is best.
 For maximum dehumidification and energy efficiency, select an airflow near the middle or bottom of the CFM range for that nominal capacity.

-The two stage cooling feature of the 5-ton unit requires modulating the airflow.
+The two stage cooling feature of the unit requires modulating the airflow.
 The unit will automatically adjust the airflow to the appropriate rate when the unit capacity changes.